Yuriy Melashenko: Career

-Yuriy Melashenko at the 17-year-old student, he became a player of Desna Chernihiv, the main club of the city of Chernihiv, where was born.
-Here he played three season and he in 1988 he took part of the Soviet Second League.
-In the 1991 season he became the main goalkeeper.
+As a 17-year-old student, Melashenko became a Desna Chernihiv player, the main club of the city of Chernihiv, where was born.
+He played there for three season and in 1988, he took part of the Soviet Second League.
+In the 1991 season, he became the main goalkeeper.

-In 1994 he played 2 matches with FC Kryvbas Kryvyi Rih in Vyshcha Liha in the season 1994–95.
+In 1994, he played 2 matches with FC Kryvbas Kryvyi Rih in Vyshcha Liha in the season 1994–95.
 From 1995 until 1999, he played for Bukovyna Chernivtsi.
 For 4 seasons he played on the field in 113 matches, becoming the medalist of the Ukrainian First League.

 In 1999, he turned to Desna Chernihiv, where he played for 3 seasons.
 In total for Desna Chernihiv he played 203 matches (194 - in the championships of the USSR and Ukraine and 9 - in the Ukrainian Cup).

 In the season 2002–03, he played in the Ukrainian First League for Spartak Ivano-Frankivsk and Sokil Zolochiv.
 In 2003 he moved to Navbahor Namangan an Uzbek football club based in Namangan, which he got 3rd place in the championship in Uzbekistan.